xiyaowong/coc-lightbulb/README.md

 require('coc-lightbulb').setup {
   -- enable this plugin
   enable = true,
-  sign = {
+  -- Disable this plugin in these filetypes.
+As some servers provide code actions everywhere... disabled_filetyps = {}, sign = {
     enabled = true,
     -- Priority of the sign